-Back in December, I regaled you with the story of getting busted by a doe and watching as one of the best whitetail bucks I’d ever seen ran off at full tilt.
+I’ve written before about getting busted by a doe on a Thanksgiving hunt and watching as one of the best whitetail bucks I’d ever seen ran off at full tilt.
 Looking back through the archives, I realized that I’d never gotten around to telling the story of the morning after that hunt.
 Still unsuccessful, but just as fulfilling for a whole different set of reasons.

 Continuing to glass, I saw two bucks and a spike.
 Both bucks were young, maybe two and a half or so as evidenced by their featherweight body composition, narrow six point antlers, and long snouts.
 Back when I was dreaming about being a married man, I probably would have popped one of them.
 But today, they were safe.
 And I was quickly rewarded for my discretion.